-HE07IN/HE10IN units are palletized at the factory and then shipped by common carrier.
+HE05IN units are palletized at the factory and then shipped by common carrier.
 Upon receipt by the installer, the shipment should be inspected for shipping damage, prior to unloading.
-Any discovered shipping damage should be immediately reported to the RenewAire sales rep and the damage must be recorded on the Bill Of Lading, prior to signing for acceptance of the shipment.
-The unit can be handled with a fork lift or equipment hoist.
-Prior to moving the unit, verify that all latches and securing bolts on the cabinet doors are tightly fastened.
+Any discovered shipping damage should be immediately reported to the RenewAire sales rep and the damage must be recorded on the Bill Of Lading (BOL), prior to signing for acceptance of the shipment.
+The unit can be handled with an equipment hoist.
+Prior to moving the unit, verify that all securing bolts on the cabinet doors are tightly fastened.

-If an equipment hoist is used for moving the HE07IN/HE10IN unit, unscrew the sheet metal plates that hold the unit to the pallet.
+If an equipment hoist is used for moving the HE05IN unit, use straps and a spreader bar.
 Use straps and a spreader bar to hoist the unit.
 The straps must be spaced to ensure the unit is level and the center of gravity is positioned properly between them.
-Unit hoisting weights and Center of Gravity are detailed in Sections 3.1 and 3.2 in this manual.
+Unit hoisting weights and Center of Gravity (COG) are detailed in Sections 3.1 and 3.2 in this manual.